wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 (then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited Wilson and Brent Gorda (now at Intel) to teach a week-long course to LANL staff.
-The course ran for the first time in July 1998, and was repeated eight times over the next four years.
+The course ran for the first time in July 1998;
+after several re-starts during the next 12 years, Software Carpentry began running two-day bootcamps aimed primarily at graduate students with at least a little prior programming experience.

-It eventually wound down because the principal players had all moved on to other responsibilities.
+The course eventually wound down as the principals moved on to other projects, but several valuable lessons were learned:

-What we learned:

-* An intensive week-long format works better for scheduling than for learning.
+1. Intensive week-long courses are easy to schedule (particularly if instructors are traveling) but by the end of the second day, attendees brains are full and learning drops off significantly.
-* We tried to teach traditional software engineering; it's the wrong thing for most scientists.
+2. Traditional software engineering is not the right thing to teach most scientists.
+   In particular, careful documentation of requirements and lots of up-front design aren't appropriate to people who (almost by definition) don't yet know what they're trying to do.
+   Agile development methods (which rose to prominence during this period) are less alien, but even those are unsuited to the "solo grad student" model of working which is so common in science.
+   (After all,
+   it's hard to pair program if no one else is working on your code...)

+### Versions 2 and 3: Another Red Light

-The Software Carpentry course materials were updated and released under a Creative Commons license in 2004--05 thanks to a grant from the Python Software Foundation [wilson2006b][wilson2006b].
+The Software Carpentry course materials were updated and released under a Creative Commons license in 2004-05 thanks to support from the Python Software Foundation [wilson2006b][wilson2006b].

-Ran as a conventional term-long university course twice at the University of Toronto.
+They were then used twice in a conventional term-long graduate course at the University of Toronto aimed at a mix of students from Computer Science and the physical and life sciences.

+The online materials,
+which were written in point-form lecture slide style, attracted 1000-2000 unique visitors/month
-* Traffic: 1000-2000 unique visitors/month (with spikes correlated to courses).
+(with occasional spikes correlated to courses and mentions in other sites).
-* Online lecture notes aren't really useful: people want _lectures_.
+However:

+1. Many potential users reported that online lecture notes weren't very useful on their own.
+   As one said,
+   they were sheet music,
+   when what people wanted was a performance of the song (and even more, the ability to ask questions).
+2. Despite repeated invitations, other people did not contribute updates or new material (other than the occasional bug report).
-* No Wikipedia effect: good lessons are narratives, not merely facts presented in sequence.
+   We believe this is related to the previous point: good lessons are narratives, not merely facts presented in sequence, so editing a lesson is more akin to editing a story than to editing a Wikipedia entry.
-* An awkward fit at universities:
+3. While grad students (and the occasional faculty member) found the "live" course at Toronto useful, it never found a comfortable institutional home.

+This last point deserves elaboration.
-  * CS departments believe it's too easy (even though many of their grad students are no better at software dev than anyone else)
+Most Computer Science faculty believe this basic material is too easy to deserve a graduate credit (even though many of their students, particularly those coming from non-CS backgrounds, are no better at software development than anyone else).
-  * Other departments believe CS should offer it (it's clearly not chemistry)
-  * And those departments won't make room: what do they take out?
-  * For example, see blog/2012/12/computer-science-curricula-2013.html for a comparison with the ACM curriculum guidelines
+However,
+other departments believe that courses like this ought to be offered by Computer Science, in the same way that Mathematics and Statistics departments routinely offer service courses.
+In the absence of an institutional mechanism to offer credit courses at some inter-departmental level, this course, like many other interdisciplinary courses, fell between two stools.

+The most important lesson learned in this period, though, was even more fundamental.
+Many faculty will agree that their students should learn more about computing.
+What they _won't_ agree on is
+what to take out of the current curriculum to make room for it.
+A typical undergraduate chemistry degree has roughly 1800 hours of class and laboratory time;
+anyone who wants to add more programming, more statistics, more writing, or more of anything else must either lengthen the program or take something out.
+However,
+everything that's in the program is there because it has a passionate defender who thinks it's vitally important.
+Saying, "We'll just add a little computing to every other course," is a cheat: five minutes per hour adds up to four entire courses in a four-year program.
+Pushing computing down to the high school level is also a non-starter, since that curriculum is also full.

+The sweet spot for this kind of training is therefore the first two or three years of graduate school.
+At that point,
+students have time
+(at least, more time than they'll have once they're faculty) and real problems of their own that they want to solve.

+## Version 3: Orange Light

 Wilson rebooted Software Carpentry in May 2010 with support from
-(Indiana University,
+Indiana University,
 Michigan State University,
 Microsoft,
 MITACS,